Ollama-Agent-Roll-Cage/oarc-image-annotation-ui/README.md

 A collection of Python tools for preparing image datasets with GPU acceleration, metadata management, and AI-powered annotation.

+## Dataset Types

+- Tools for producing high quality human annotated text to image datasets for stable diffusion, pix2pix, and other text to image generation tasks.
+- Tools for producing high quality human annotated image to text datasets for finetuning or training Large Language and Vision Assistants such LLaVa, or Gemma3:4b
+- image to text datasets can also be used for training OCR models.
+- with some simple modifications this toolkit could be used for annotating tons of other dataset types as well, the skys the limit!

 ## Features

-- Full backend api/module support for all tools
 - GPU-accelerated image format conversion
 - Metadata stripping and standardization
 - Support for HEIC/HEIF formats
 - Batch processing capabilities
-- Simple Image annotation management system
+- Image annotation management system
 - Builds CSV metadata datasets in Hugging Face Format
 - **Ollama Vision model automatic image annotation**
-- Tools for producing high quality human annotated text to image datasets for stable diffusion, pix2pix, and other text to image generation tasks.
-- Tools for producing high quality human annotated image to text datasets for finetuning or training Large Language and Vision Assistants such LLaVa, or Gemma3:4b
-- image to text datasets can also be used for training OCR models.
-- with some simple modifications this toolkit could be used for annotating tons of other dataset types as well, the skys the limit!
+- Scripting with the backend modules is supported

 ## Installation

 ### Prerequisites